hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 But a nobler usage predates this.
 Hacker culture, in the original sense, grew out of places like MIT in the 60s, with its tradition of highbrow silliness and elaborate technical pranks.
-Although associated with programming, hacking spirit can be viewed as a broader ethos about play, understanding and creativity.
+Although associated with programming, hacker spirit can be viewed as a broader ethos about play, understanding and creativity.
 In the words of open-source guru Richard Stallman,